Questions for your wedding photographer

 by Daniela Ortiz – Destination wedding photographer based in Los Cabos

-A potential wedding photographer cached your eye!
+A potential wedding photographer caught your eye!
 You saw the portfolio! you love it!
 They are available for your wedding day!
 Now what?
-I have been in the wedding industry for over six years and I want to share some pointers on what would be useful to ask your photographer!
+I have been in the wedding industry for over eight years and I want to share some pointers on what would be useful to ask your photographer!

 I like to meet couples that are interested in having me as their photographer before the wedding.
 Having a meeting can be very helpful to see if there is a connection.. that click!
 Destination weddings have the advantage of the internet, I love video chatting with potential couples.